YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/creating-commands-functions.md

 If you're using Unity 2021.2 or later, this is done for you automatically.
 {% endhint %}

+#### Finding Yarn Commands in your Project

+You can see a list of commands that you've registered with the `YarnCommand` attribute by opening the Window menu and choosing Yarn Spinner -> Commands.

+This will show a list of every command that you can call in your Yarn script, what parameters they take, and which parameters are optional.

+{% hint style="info" %}
+This feature is available in Unity 2021.2 and later.
+{% endhint %}

 ### Adding commands through code

 You can also add new commands directly to a Dialogue Runner, using the `AddCommandHandler` method.